Monday, October 22, 2018

 The last American Antiquarian gives a fine cut of a veritable dragon-head sculptured on the facade of the old pyramid of Xohicale in Mexico.

-Since it is admitted that the primitive inhabitants of this continent are still without an adequate theory regarding their origin, any point Germaine to the subject is of interest.
+Since it is admitted that the primitive inhabitants of this continent still do not have an adequate theory regarding their origin, any point Germaine makes regarding the subject is of interest.

-Piasa "Bird" on the Bluff 1/4 mile south of the current Alton location.
+Piasa "Bird" on the Bluff 1/4 mile south of the current Piasa Alton location.
 Circa 1950.

 Closeup of the Piasa "Bird" at the old location above.
 Circa 1950s.